defenseunicorns/uds-core/adrs/0003-base-ambient-functional-layer.md

 ## Decision

-The change that we're proposing or have agreed to implement.
 We will produce a new functional layer for UDS Core that includes Istio in Ambient mode.
 This layer will be called UDS Core Base Ambient.
 The existing UDS Core Base will continue to include Istio in Sidecar Injection mode.
 The UDS Core Base Ambient layer will be a drop-in replacement for UDS Core Base, with the only difference being the Istio configuration.
 We will also update the UDS Operator to support deploying UDS Core with Istio in Ambient mode.
 The same operator will be used for both UDS Core Base and UDS Core Base Ambient deployments.
 We will update the rest of the UDS Core components to support being deployed on top of either UDS Core Base or UDS Core Base Ambient.
 This change should have no effect on the components themselves, as they should be able to run on top of either Istio configuration.